Conjunctions and connectors express similar meanings but follow different rules of grammar and punctuation

 (b) CONNECTOR : Mount Kilimanjaro is on the Equator.
 Nevertheless, it has a covering of snow

 In (a), the conjunction but is “linking” in two different ways.
 Firstly, it physically joins the two verbs is and has into the same sentence – separate verbs must normally be in separate sentences (see 30.
 When to Write a Full Stop).
 Secondly but makes a mental link, suggesting that what follows is surprising after the statement before.
 Linguists would call physical joining “syntactic” and the mental kind “semantic”.

 In sentence (b), on the other hand, the connector nevertheless does only one kind of joining: the mental/semantic kind (in this case the same mental link that is shown by but).
-There is no physical joining in (b): the connector nevertheless is in a new sentence.
+There is no physical joining in (b): the connector is in a new sentence.
 This is hardly surprising: connectors are very similar to – or even a subtype of – adverbs, most of which are not linking in any way at all (see 121.
 Sentence-Spanning Adverbs).
 The fact that connectors show only a meaning link is probably the reason why some people call them “logical” connectors.